Frequently Asked Questions

 Why did you open-source NETMF for STM32 and the Mountaineer boards?

 Managed code enables us to write more robust code faster.
 We like programming environments in which we can work quickly.
 However, as engineers, we do not like hacking together some code that barely works, and will break down completely when the first change requests are implemented.
 Managed code is an effective aid for achieving both robustness and productivity.
 We want to use these advantages in at least some of our embedded projects as well.
 By contributing to the NETMF platform and by creating suitable hardware designs, we helped expand the scope of mission-critical projects for which NETMF is suitable.
 It is now possible to use modern Cortex-M microcontrollers without having to do the difficult architecture port from older ARM microcontrollers.
 And now there are boards that allow the quick and low-risk development of prototypes, and have a path towards optimized "industrial strength" custom boards as well.
 We don't depend on anyone else's code that we cannot change, nor are we drowned in millions of lines of code of large operating systems.
-In a time-honored Swiss tradition, we like to cooperate and contribute, but want to remain fiercely independent as well.
+In a time-honored Swiss tradition, we like to cooperate and contribute, nevertheless want to remain fiercely independent as well.

 Is this an open source / open hardware project?